manshing26/Sanctum/README.md

 - Browser audio is muted on vault lock and can be resumed per tab after unlock.
 - Optional third-party cookie blocking.
 - Clear-on-exit for cookies, cache, localStorage, IndexedDB, service workers, and related web storage.
-- Browser extension support for manual/dev use.
+- Browser extension/plugin UI is hidden in V1.

 ### Backup, Restore, and Wipe